Afghanistan crisis: Here's how you can help the Afghan people as thousands become refugees

 The Refugee Council is a charity which supports refugees as soon as they enter the UK.
 This includes crisis advice and practical support, helping them to integrate into their new communities and offering mental health counselling to help them come to terms with the trauma they have experienced.
 It is the only organisation providing a national service in support of refugee children and young people who arrive in the UK alone.

 Rescue UK has been working in Afghanistan since 1988, launching relief programmes for people displaced by the invasion of the Soviets.
-Since, they provided aid under Taliban rule and have become a leader in women’s protection and empowerment.
+Since, the organisation provided aid under Taliban rule and has become a leader in women’s protection and empowerment.
 Among its work, the charity provides tents, clean water and sanitation for uprooted families.

 The UN Refugee Agency is on the ground delivering life-saving essentials like blankets, sleeping mats and tents to the half a million people already displaced by this conflict.
-They also provide shelter, food, water, healthcare and protection to families.
+It also provides shelter, food, water, healthcare and protection to families.

 Choose Love is a charity which provides supplies and services for refugees – from hot meals to mental health support and legal advice.
 You can choose what gift you would like to donate on its website and the charity says it goes to those who need it most.